Academic Certificate

 What You'll Learn

-This certificate introduces you to the exciting and expanding world of geographic information systems.
+This certificate introduces you to the exciting and expanding world of geographic information systems (GIS).

 GIS is a rapidly-growing field with wide applicability around the world.
 Government agencies and companies use GIS to manage large spatial databases, generate maps and apps, conduct spatial analysis and support decisions.
-In business, science, and policy, GIS informs the allocation of assets, tradeoffs between alternatives, environmental risks, and many other issues.
+In business, science, and policy, GIS informs the allocation of assets, trade-offs between alternatives, potential environmental risks and many other issues.

-In this certificate program, you’ll learn principles of geography and tools of spatial analysis to understand the connections between physical, cultural, historical, and other properties of the environment.
-You will also learn to create maps and interactive apps including interactive map viewers, 3D scenes, story maps, and dashboards.
+In this certificate program, you’ll learn principles of geography and tools of spatial analysis to understand the connections between physical, cultural, historical and other properties of the environment.
+You will also learn to create maps and interactive apps including interactive map viewers, 3D scenes, story maps and dashboards.
+A comprehensive GIS portfolio will be developed through the certificate courses, culminating in a student-designed research project that fuses remote sensing analysis, field data collection with student-developed mobile apps and a story map website to communicate your research.

 In order to complete this certificate in one year, students must begin in the fall quarter and take two courses each quarter.
 Students seeking the certificate over two years have more flexibility and can benefit by prioritizing the first three courses in the sequence during the first year.

-The Field Research and Field Data Collection courses will require fieldwork to conduct investigations and collect data.
+The spring Field Data Collection and summer Research Project courses will require fieldwork to conduct investigations and collect data.
+Students should be prepared to employ these skills before enrolling in either course.

 Certificate Coursework